hawkthorne/cornelius/README.md

-# Journey to the Cente of Hawkthorne Game Server
+# Cornelius

-Server for Journey to the Center of Hawkthorne.
+REST API for Journey to the Center of Hawkthorne.
 LOVE lacks SSL support, so this server provides endpoints for tasks that require SSL.

 ## Error Reporting